-There are several ways in which your browser can determine where you are.
+There are several ways in which your browser can track your location.
 Some of these techniques are highly accurate, while others give more of a rough estimation of your location.
-It also differs per technique how easily you can prevent your location from being identified.
+The ease with which you can prevent your location from being tracked also differs from one way to the next.
 We will explain the best-known and most popular techniques below.

-The HTML5 geolocation technique works via an Application Programming Interface (API).
-With the right API, a tool can also be used by another program or another tool.
-In this case, we’re talking about a location tool.
-The browsers that want to use this tool communicate with an HTML5 geolocation API.
+HTML5 geolocation works via an Application Programming Interface (API).
+Simply put, an API is a software interface that offers some kind of service to other pieces of software that talk to it.
+Most software tools have an API.
+With the right API, a tool can be used by multiple other programs or tools.
+So, the browsers that want to track your location use browser tools that communicate with the HTML5 Geolocation API.
 This makes it possible to use location tracking in Chrome, Safari, Firefox, Edge, and other browsers.

 This specific API extracts information about your location from various sources.
 GPS is one of the most important sources for mobile devices.
-This is the same technology that Google Maps, Apple Maps, and other navigation apps use.
+It’s the same technology that Google Maps, Apple Maps, and other navigation apps use.
 However, many PCs and laptops don’t work with GPS, so the API can’t gather this information.
-You can even disable GPS on your phone, so that this data can no longer be gathered and used on that device, either.
+You can even get a fake GPS app to fake your GPS location on Android and iPhone.
+This means that this data can no longer be gathered and used on your mobile device either.

-The HTML5 geolocation API uses more than just GPS to track your location.
-They also read network signals, such as your IP address, Wi-Fi and Bluetooth information, and specific information that’s entered by users themselves.
+Unfortunately, the HTML5 Geolocation API uses more than just GPS to track your location.
+They also read network signals, such as your IP address, Wi-Fi and Bluetooth information, as well as specific information that’s entered by users themselves.
 The latter means that you always need to take care of which data about yourself you share while online.
 Below we will discuss IP addresses, Wi-Fi access points, Bluetooth, and how they give away your location in a bit more detail.

 Your IP address gives away your location

-Moreover, websites can identify your IP address, even if you didn’t give your browser permission to use HTML5 geolocation.
-In other words, your IP address can give your location away to the entire internet even without HTML5 geolocation.
-After all, your IP address enables communication via the internet.
-If your IP address isn’t sent to the websites you visit, you won’t be able to access those websites.
+Worse still, websites can identify your IP address, even if you didn’t give your browser permission to use HTML5 geolocation.
+In other words, your IP address can betray your location to the entire internet even without HTML5 geolocation.
+After all, your IP address is how your devices communicate with the internet.
+If your IP address wasn’t sent to the websites you visit, you wouldn’t be able to access them.
 Does this mean you can’t be anonymous online?
 Absolutely not.
-There are ways to hide your IP address, so your location isn’t shared online.
-We will get back to this later.
+There are ways to hide your IP address so that your location isn’t shared online.
+There’s more on this further down in the article.

 Location information based on Wi-Fi access points

-Big companies that have their own browsers (with location services), continuously collect information about Wi-Fi Access Points and network IDs (SSIDs).
-These companies tend to be tech giants such as Google, Apple, and Microsoft.
-The information they gather can also reveal where you are.
-This is another tool used in HTML5 geolocation.
+Big companies that have their own browsers (with location services) continuously collect information about Wi-Fi Access Points and network IDs (SSIDs).
+These companies tend to be tech giants, such as Google, Apple, and Microsoft.
+The information they gather can also reveal where you are, and so this is another tool used in HTML5 geolocation.

-All Wi-Fi access points in your vicinity can be picked up by your device, no matter whether they are public Wi-Fi hotspots such as the ones at McDonald’s or in shops, or private networks (e.g. at home).
-Even if you don’t connect to those Wi-Fi networks, information about them is stored.
-The Wi-Fi networks you have access to at any time say a lot about your location.
-To give an example: Even if you pass a McDonald’s on your way to work, your browser can find out where you are!
+All Wi-Fi access points in your vicinity can be picked up by your device, no matter whether they’re public Wi-Fi hotspots, such as the ones at McDonald’s or in shops, or private networks (e.g. at home).
+Even if you don’t connect to those Wi-Fi networks – even if you don’t know the passwords! – information about them is stored.
+The Wi-Fi networks you come into contact with say a lot about location.
+Even if you simply walk past a McDonald’s on your way to work, your browser can track you to that location!

-In addition to GPS, your IP address, and Wi-Fi networks, your Bluetooth connection can help identify your location as well.
-As soon as you turn on your GPS, your location data, including active Bluetooth signals in your environment, are transmitted to Google and Apple.
+In addition to GPS signal, your IP address, and Wi-Fi networks, your Bluetooth connection can help identify your location as well.
+As soon as enable GPS, your location data, including active Bluetooth signals in your environment, are transmitted to Google and Apple.
 The databases in which all of this information ends up are huge.
 This way, these companies – as well as your browser – can identify your location when your GPS is turned off.